 In today’s day and age, everyone is connected to the digital world.
-We rely on the internet for our day-to-day activities such as searching for taco recipes, scheduling an appointment, or paying bills.
+We rely on the internet for our day-to-day activities such as searching for recipes, scheduling an appointment, or paying bills.
 Meanwhile, a very large percentage of web applications possess some sort of exploitable security flaw or weakness.
 This happens due to weak authentication and related access-control measures.
 So, to ensure that hackers and other groups don’t attack your application, you need to protect your app users by following a structured approach.

 App Security Issues: At a Glance

 Common issues related to mobile app security include improper handling of sessions, broken cryptography, unintended data leakage, and poor authorization.
 Among these issues, the most common is data leakage.
 This is due to storing app data in insecure locations.

 Speaking of handling sessions poorly, the issue is commonly observed in e-commerce apps.
 The developers of these apps allow long sessions – reducing delays related to the buying process.

 How to Prevent These Issues?

 It may sound tricky but with the right set of strategies, it is possible to safeguard your mobile application from such security threats.
 So let’s discuss some major strategies you can utilize to achieve this.